apache/trafficcontrol/docs/source/api/v4/cache_stats.rst

 ..

-.. _to-api-cache_stats:
+.. _to-api-v4-cache_stats:

 ***************
 ``cache_stats``
 ***************
 Retrieves detailed, aggregated statistics for caches in a specific CDN.

 .. seealso:: This gives an aggregate of statistics for *all caches* within a particular CDN and time range.
-For statistics basic statistics from all caches regardless of CDN and at the current time, use :ref:`to-api-caches-stats`.
+For statistics basic statistics from all caches regardless of CDN and at the current time, use :ref:`to-api-v4-caches-stats`.

 ``GET``
 -------